Updated June 18, 2026

 Does Parall support separate data folders for each shortcut?

-For other apps, you can pass custom command‑line arguments or environment variables (including HOME override) to create separate profiles.
-Note: sandboxed apps always use their system container - custom home/data redirection does not apply to them.
+Note: sandboxed apps always use their system container at ~/Library/Containers/<bundle-id>/Data.
+Custom home/data redirection does not apply to sandboxed apps.

 How do I create shortcuts for existing Chrome or Firefox profiles?

 Parall separates data by giving each shortcut its own browser data folder.
 It does not attach a shortcut directly to an existing browser “Profile X” folder.
-This is the same for Chromium-based browsers and Firefox-based browsers.
+This is the same for Electron-based, Chromium-based browsers and Firefox-based browsers.

 If you select a non-empty folder for the shortcut data location, Parall warns you because using an existing folder in place can alter that profile.